Last Updated on: 16th October 2024, 04:23 pm

 With that said, there are still plenty of unanswered questions, such as trails of sailing stones that appear perfectly smooth and curvy.
 We’re also not entirely sure how the especially large rocks get pushed.

-And scientists now believe that rocks aren’t even required to leave trails.
-It’s even believed that some trails are left by ice alone!
+And scientists now believe that rocks aren’t even required to leave trails, with some trails being left by ice alone!

 Whether or not you believe the mystery has been truly solved, the sailing stones are still fascinating to see in person.
 At the opposite end of Racetrack Playa, meanwhile, is a strange island of igneous rock called the Grandstand.